 Most patients complete everything within 1–2 days.
 Blood tests and the ultrasound scan can often be done on the same day, with results and a consultation the following day.
 If your hormone panel needs to be drawn on a specific cycle day, your coordinator will help you plan your visit accordingly.

 Most women find it mildly uncomfortable rather than painful.
 The probe is slim and the scan typically takes 10–15 minutes.
-If you have concerns, let your specialist know beforehand — they will take extra care to ensure you are as comfortable as possible.
+If you have concerns, mention them beforehand so extra care can be taken to keep you comfortable.

 Anti-Müllerian hormone (AMH) is produced by the small follicles in your ovaries and is one of the best available markers of ovarian reserve — that is, how many eggs you have remaining.
 A higher AMH generally indicates a larger egg supply, while a lower AMH may suggest a reduced reserve.
 AMH does not measure egg quality, which is more closely related to age.

 An abnormal result does not necessarily mean you cannot conceive.
 Many hormonal imbalances are treatable, and even a low ovarian reserve does not rule out pregnancy with the right approach.
-Your specialist will explain what the results mean for you specifically and recommend a clear path forward — whether that is lifestyle changes, medication, IVF, or another treatment.
+Each result is explained in the context of your specific situation, with a clear path forward recommended, whether that is lifestyle changes, medication, IVF, or another treatment.

 Absolutely.
 You'll receive a comprehensive written report that any fertility specialist worldwide can interpret.
 Many patients use their Thailand assessment as a starting point for treatment either in Thailand or with their local clinic.